Amber-Jade Sanderson: Political career

+Backbench

 Soon after becoming assistant secretary of United Voice, Sanderson was preselected by the Labor Party as the third candidate on their ticket for the East Metropolitan Region of the Western Australian Legislative Council, the upper house of the Parliament of Western Australia.
 She was elected at the 2013 state election, with her term commencing on 22 May 2013.

 From 16 October 2013 to 5 February 2017, Sanderson was deputy chair of committees.

-On 5 February 2017, Sanderson resigned from the Legislative Assembly in order to run for the Western Australian Legislative Assembly (lower house) seat of Morley.
+On 5 February 2017, Sanderson resigned from the Legislative Council in order to run for the Western Australian Legislative Assembly (lower house) seat of Morley.
 The seat was traditionally a Labor seat, but it had been won at the previous two elections by Liberal MP Ian Britza.
 She was elected to that seat at the 2017 election with 61.4% of the two-party-preferred vote and a 16.2% two-party-preferred swing.

 From 17 March 2017 to 19 March 2021, Sanderson was the parliamentary secretary to Mark McGowan, who was the premier, minister for public sector management, minister for state development, jobs and trade, and minister for federal-state relations, as well as parliamentary secretary of the cabinet.

+Voluntary assisted dying

 In August 2017, Sanderson moved a motion for the establishment of the Joint Select Committee on End of Life Choices, with the purpose of reporting on the "need for laws in Western Australia to allow citizens to make informed decisions regarding their own end of life choices".
 The motion passed, and so from 23 August 2017 to 23 August 2018, she was on that committee, including as chair from 4 September 2017.
 This committee presented the "My Life, My Choice" report in August 2018, recommending voluntary assisted dying be allowed when "grievous and irremediable suffering related to an advanced and progressive terminal, chronic or neurodegenerative condition [...] where death is a reasonably foreseeable outcome of the condition".
 Parliament later passed voluntary assisted dying into law, and Sanderson's role in this gained her prominence and speculation that she would one day become the minister for health or premier.

+Cabinet

 At the 2021 state election on 13 March 2021, Sanderson was re-elected as the member for Morley, with a two-party-preferred vote of 78.6% and a two-party-preferred swing of 16.2%.
-Five days later, she joined the Western Australian cabinet when she was appointed as Minister for Commerce, Minister for Environment and the newly created position of Minister for Climate Action.
+Five days later, she joined the Western Australian cabinet when she was appointed as the minister for commerce, minister for environment and the newly created position of minister for climate action.
 She relinquished those ministries when, on 21 December 2021, Sanderson became the minister for health and mental health, replacing Roger Cook.
-Reece Whitby succeeded Sanderson as Minister for Environment and Minister for Climate Action, and Roger Cook succeeded her as Minister for Commerce.
+Reece Whitby succeeded Sanderson as the minister for environment and minister for climate Action, and Roger Cook succeeded her as the minister for commerce.